On 1/24/06, efuzzyone@netscape.net <efuzzyone@netscape.net> wrote:

 --Luís Oliveira http://student.dei.uc.pt/~lmoliv/ Equipa Portuguesa do Translation Project http://www.iro.umontreal.ca/translation/registry.cgi?team=pt

-Try the New Netscape Mail Today!
+___________________________________________________ Try the New Netscape Mail Today!
 Virtually Spam-Free | More Storage | Import Your Contact List http://mail.netscape.com

-In order to do this I can define a lisp function in my swig interface which does the same thing, but for that to work you need someway of getting to the value of the first enums.
+The problem I am looking at is that SDL uses un-named enums quite a lot.
+In addition it does arithmetic on them to create other enums... enum { a_value, another_value, } then it does #define MAKE_MASK (n) (1<<n) enum { MAKE_MASK(a_value), MAKE_MASK(another_value) } In order to do this I can define a lisp function in my swig interface which does the same thing, but for that to work you need someway of getting to the value of the first enums.
+Justin